-MIDDLE CLASS: Hotel Borromeo: Cosy period rooms with private bathroom and air conditioning (for 2-4 people); a few minutes from the metro and within walking distance of the historic centre; beautiful roof terrace with seating and sun loungers
+MIDDLE RANGE: Hotel Borromeo: Cosy period rooms with private bathroom and air conditioning (for 2-4 people); a few minutes from the metro and within walking distance of the historic centre; beautiful roof terrace with seating and sun loungers

-CHEAP: Hotel Labelle: 2* hotel right on Via Cavour, from where you can reach the Colosseum in 5 minutes.
+BUDGET: Hotel Labelle: 2* hotel right on Via Cavour, from where you can reach the Colosseum in 5 minutes.
 Rooms are decorated in a traditional style with private bathrooms, air conditioning and breakfast.

 Historic centre – the best accommodation in the middle of the action